BoevaLab/CanSig/docs/index.rst

    $ python -m cansig.run.pipeline --help

 or by consulting the :ref:`pipeline-advanced`.
+Options include running your own integration model or controlling the plotting utilities.

 Interpreting the results